saltyrtc/saltyrtc-meta/Protocol.md

-* The *signed_keys* field SHALL be set in case the server has a permanent key pair: Its value MUST contain the concatenation of the server's session public key and the client's permanent public key NaCl.
+* The *signed_keys* field SHALL be set in case the server has a permanent key pair: Its value MUST contain the concatenation of the server's session public key and the client's permanent public key (in that order) NaCl.
 The content of this field SHALL be NaCl public key encrypted by the server's permanent key and the client's permanent key.
 For encryption, the messages' nonce SHALL be used.
 * ONLY in case the client is an initiator, the *responders* field SHALL be set containing a list/an array of the active responder addresses on that path.
 An active responder is a responder that has